Case Study

 Solution

-The 102 Save a Life stations are strategically located across Oakland County in hospitals, recovery centers, community areas and law enforcement stations.
+The 105+ Save A Life Stations are strategically located across Oakland County in hospitals, recovery centers, community areas and law enforcement stations.
 Pouches are also distributed to the Alliance’s 21 coalitions and directly to community members.

 The Alliance is the first organization in Michigan to provide Deterra for at-home medication deactivation, beginning in early 2016.
 Since then, the Alliance has integrated at-home medication deactivation and disposal into innovative programming for youth, seniors and the wider community.